RamblingCookieMonster/Infoblox/README.md

 #NOTES

-  Publishing this as a reference to []this blog post](https://ramblingcookiemonster.wordpress.com/2015/02/26/querying-the-infoblox-web-api-with-powershell/).
+  Publishing this as a reference to [this blog post](https://ramblingcookiemonster.wordpress.com/2015/02/26/querying-the-infoblox-web-api-with-powershell/).
 Infoblox' Web API highlights [the need for vendors to provide PowerShell modules](https://ramblingcookiemonster.wordpress.com/2015/02/07/rest-powershell-and-infoblox/) layered on top of their APIs, rather than offloading this to their customers.

   * The API documentation this used was 962 pages (most of which you can skip, thankfully)
   * Unique syntax and formatting that you must read up on and implement, including features like paging and filters